-When we place two different metals of different reactivity in an electrolyte, we can create a simple cell that produces electricity.
+When we place two metals of different reactivity in an electrolyte, we can create a simple cell that produces electricity.
 Electrons will flow from the more reactive metal to the less reactive metal.
-We can use this flow of electrons to power an electrical circuit
+We can use this flow of electrons to power an electrical circuit.

 For example, we can place a strip of copper and a strip of zinc in an electrolyte solution and connect them to a voltmeter to measure the voltage between them.

 Zinc is more reactive than copper, which means it loses electrons more easily.
-The zinc atoms lose electrons to form positive ions, which goes into aquoues solution and decreases the mass of the zinc electrode.
+The zinc atoms lose electrons to form positive ions, which go into the aqueous solution and decrease the mass of the zinc electrode.

 Zn(s) → Zn²⁺ (aq) + 2e⁻